mich lin

 MIT Morningside Academy for Design wrote about our expedition fieldwork!

 Through a multi-disciplinary approach blending bioastronautical engineering, data science, architecture, design research, and health science, my portfolio explores the relationships between the human and the environment at various scales.
-I also have research interests in informing trends and thresholds in subclinical changes of wellbeing, developing technology for the unobtrusive sensing of psycho/physiological states, and learning from small datasets with mixed methods.
+I also have research interests in informing trends and thresholds in subclinical changes of wellbeing, unobtrusive sensing of psycho/physiological states, and learning from small datasets with mixed methods.
 I believe these combinations of techniques have valuable applications toward complex spaceflight and terrestrial challenges, allowing us to iterate quickly and engage deeply with human perception and experiences.

 Raised in the coastal harbor of Keelung, Taiwan, I have a special affinity to the ocean and enjoy SCUBA and freediving, as well as swimming and surfing.